-I have never been much of a store-bought greeting card person.
-I always thought I was the best person to convey whatever message I wanted.
-What could be more personal than telling someone you love them on Valentine's Day?
-We’ve taken the DIY idea a step further with these easy, homemade craft ideas that you can try with the whole family.
+Store-bought greeting cards are great, but it can be tough to find one that conveys the sentiment you want to express.
+And what could be more personal than telling someone you love them on Valentine's Day?
+We’ve taken the DIY idea a step further with these easy, homemade craft ideas that are almost as fun to make as they are to give!

 Waxed Paper Hanging Hearts

 This beautiful and easy V-Day decoration is great for adults and kids alike.
 Take a few large sheets of waxed paper and fold in half.
 Coat one folded half evenly in colored shavings from wax crayons.
 Protect your ironing board with a towel or brown paper, layer the waxed paper on, and then cover with another sheet of brown paper.
 Iron on medium heat until melted.
 When cool, cut into different shape heart, string with a thread and hang in the window for a gorgeous sun catcher.

 Fill a nonstick baking pan with chunks of glycerin soap (high enough that you’ll be able to cut with your cookie cutter, should fall about ¼ inch less than them.)
 Microwave soap in microwave safe dish until melted.
 Add soap to pan and add Valentine-appropriate food coloring.
 Let harden on top of stove for 2 hours then put in freezer for 10 minutes.
 Empty onto cutting board and cut with heart-shaped cookie cutter.
 Decorate as desired with metal stamps, glitter or other embellishments.